barryclark/jekyll-now/README.md

-# Jekyll Kickstart
+# Jekyll Now

 I found Jekyll a little tricky to set up.
 I ran into complications setting up local development, configuring plugins, and figuring out a good workflow for blogging.
 After [publishing my blog](http://jekyllkickstart.com), I found that I really didn't need a lot of those complexities in the first place.

-I created Jekyll Kickstart to help you get your Jekyll blog set up extremely quickly, avoiding the pitfalls that I fell into.
+I created Jekyll Now to help you get your Jekyll blog set up extremely quickly, avoiding the pitfalls that I fell into.
 It features my lovely GitHub influenced responsive base theme and most importantly **no need to touch the command line**.

-#### Jekyll Kickstart lets you create, personalize and post to your Jekyll blog in minutes — _all directly on GitHub.com_
+#### Jekyll Now lets you create, personalize and post to your Jekyll blog in minutes — _all directly on GitHub.com_

 ✓ Fully responsive and mobile optimized theme ([Theme Demo](http://jekyllkickstart.com))
 ✓ Workflow using GitHub.com to create, customize and post to your blog